Chenzo/chenzo_blog/content/failure-to-explode/index.md

 ---

-Or join us on Capt.
-Logun’s Keelhauled PodCast Discord: [https://discordapp.com/invite/V7Cd4Kp](https://discordapp.com/invite/V7Cd4Kp)
+Or join us on the Gentlemen of Fortune's Discord: [https://discord.gg/DuR7U54](https://discord.gg/DuR7U54)

 ---